 While many of the boards in the MCH family are appointed by Ministers there is still a need to ensure that the composition of a board at any particular time reflects the future needs and challenges for the entity.

-Ministers like to be aware of what a board believes are some of the skill and other ‘gaps’ that do exist or could exist in the future.
+Ministers like to be aware of what a board believes are some of the skills and other ‘gaps’ that do exist or could exist in the future.

 As well as the board’s informal role in future membership, a number of entities are subject to formal consultation with named persons and groups.